natalieagus/50033/docs/03-toddlers/audio-management.md

 - The volume will go down very quickly (Attack time) at 100 ms and,
 - After the alert has gone below -25db, the backround music should go back to normal somewhat quickly (Release time).

-Leave the other properties as is unless you know what they means.
+Leave the other properties as is unless you know what they mean.
 Right now we do not need it, and we are confident that you can learn them independently next time when you need it.

 <ImageCard path={require("./images/audio-management/2023-08-16-14-52-24.png").default} widthPercentage="100%"/>